Powered by

 Gulmarg solid waste management

-As climate activists plan to take matter to top environmental court, will NGT intervene in Gulmarg's Waste Woes?
+As climate activists plan to take the matter to the top environmental court, will NGT intervene in Gulmarg's Waste Woes?

 • Amid the blame game, the first and second part of our investigative series on solid waste management at the world-famous ski destination Gulmarg highlighted the “poor scientific” approach towards garbage disposal and the “questionable” functioning of the solid waste management plant (SWMP).